-A minimum of 11 credits of electives or School of Nursing electives must be earned to meet graduation requirements.
+For students admitted prior to Fall 2018, a minimum of 11 credits of electives or School of Nursing electives must be earned to meet graduation requirements.
+Students admitted Fall 2018 and after, a minimum of 12 credits of electives or School of Nursing electives must be earned to meet graduation requirements.
 Based on credit transfer, sophomore transfer students need 14 elective credits to graduate.
 Courses designated as electives for the School of Nursing undergraduate program may be selected from any course offered for credit at the University of Michigan, provided the prerequisites for the specific course have been met.

 - A. Independent Study, N499, may only be taken by those students who have junior or higher standing, as determined by accrued credit hours (55 or more).
 In unique circumstances, the Associate Dean for Undergraduate Programs may approve N499 for students below junior standing. - B. Independent Study may not be used to make up deficits in required courses.
 Requests for Independent Studies must be developed in conjunction with and approved by a faculty member.
 Students interested in N499 Independent Study should review the approval process and guidelines contained in the Independent Study Form (N499), meet with an undergraduate advisor, and then submit their completed form to their advisor. - C. The Pass/Fail option is available to undergraduate students who do not wish to receive a letter grade in an elective course.
-This option is not available for any required nursing, science, First-Year Writing Requirement, social sciences, nursing selective, and statistics courses.
+This option is not available for any required nursing, science, First-Year Writing Requirement, social sciences, nursing elective, and statistics courses.
 (A required nursing course is any course listed on the curriculum plan, with the exception of electives).
 During the first three weeks of the semester, students can change an elective course outside the School of Nursing from graded to Pass/Fail in Wolverine Access.
 During weeks 4-14 of the semester, students must get a form from their academic advisor to change elective courses from graded to Pass/Fail.
 The Pass/Fail option may be instated or removed up to the last day of classes.